pennyphp/penny/docs/use-case.md

 # Skeleton

+* [penny-foldering](https://github.com/gianarb/penny-foldering) rapresents only a foldering implementation.
+This is the simplest starting poin.
 * [classic-app](https://github.com/gianarb/penny-classic-app) is a skeleton application to build classic web application with a HTML Render.
 It implements [thephpleague/plates](https://github.com/thephpleague/plates) how template engine.

 # Application